OussamaMi01/ContactApp/README.md

 ## Requirements

 - **C#**: This application is built using C#.
 You will need a compatible runtime to run the app.
+- **.NET SDK**: This application requires the .NET SDK to build and run.
+You can download it from the official .NET website: [Download .NET](https://dotnet.microsoft.com/download/dotnet).
+- **C# Compiler**: The C# compiler is part of the .NET SDK.
+- **Git**: To clone the repository, Git must be installed.
+You can get it from [Git Downloads](https://git-scm.com/downloads).

 ## Getting Started